Legoless/Analytical/README.md

 pod "Analytical"
 ```
-For performance reasons, it is advised to have up to maximum of two libraries installed, so you may specify specific analytics providers to use.
+For performance reasons, it is recommended to have up to maximum of two libraries installed, so you may specify specific analytics providers to use.

 ```ruby
 # Required for Swift libraries